使用笔记前,请先阅读《关于志萍版“老友记”英语学习笔记的说明》。

 Joey: You can come in, but your filter-tipped little buddy has to stay outside!

-(Chandler sulkily picks up a garbage can lid and uses it as an umbrella.)
+[Chandler sulkily picks up a garbage can lid and uses it as an umbrella.
+Phoebe enters.
+She walks to the

-sulky :adj. (disapproving) bad-tempered or not speaking because you are angry about sth (adv.sulkily)
+sulkily ['sʌlkili]: adv. sulky的变形 (<派>sulky ['sʌlki]: bad-tempered or not speaking because you are angry about

-lid :a cover over a container that can be removed or opened by turning it or lifting it (eyelid n.眼睑)
+lid: a cover over a container that can be removed or opened by turning it or lifting it 盖子,顶盖 (<例> eyelid: 眼睑)

 Ross: Hey, Pheebs.

-error :a mistake, especially one that causes problems or affects the result of sth n.失误,差错
+error ['erə]: a mistake, especially one that causes problems or affects the result of something 失误,过错

-credit A (with B) :to add an amount of money to sb’s bank account vt.把…记入贷方
+credit: to add an amount of money to someone's bank account 存入,记在…的账上

-inconvenience :trouble or problems, especially concerning what you need or would like yourself 不便
+inconvenience [inkən'vi:njəns]: trouble or problems, especially concerning what you need or would like yourself 不便;

 Rachel: What bank is this?

-Monica: (to all) Okay, please be good, please.
-Just remember how much you all like me.
+Monica: [to all] Please be good, okay?
+Remember how much you all like me?

 Monica: Hi.
 Alan, this is everybody.
 Everybody, this is Alan.